puremourning/vim/rfc-argument-hints.md

 `(` and `)` characters) and for it to be non-interractive and not to interfere with insert-mode completion.

+The purpose of the RFC is to guage the appetite from Bram and the community for such a feature, and to discuss the design/functional behaviours prior to committing to an implementation/etc.

 # Motivation

 There are a number of Vim plugins which attempt to provide some IDE-like